Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: The Experiment

 \subsection{Employer Responses}

-Our outcome of interest is the callback rate, defined as an employer response expressing interest in the applicant, including invitations to interview or requests for additional information (e.g., availability to discuss the position).
-The overall callback rate is approximately 15 percent, with substantial variation across occupation groups and task-intensity groupings.
-Callback rates are lowest in business and financial operations (5 percent) and highest in sales (25 percent), with intermediate values in management (12 percent) and office and administrative support (10 percent).
+Our outcome was a callback, defined as an employer response expressing interest in the applicant, including an interview invitation or a request for additional information (e.g., the applicant's availability to discuss the position).
+The overall callback rate is approximately 15 percent.
+Callback rates range from 5 percent in business and financial operations to 25 percent in sales, with intermediate rates in management (12 percent) and office and administrative support (10 percent).

-Across task dimensions, callback rates are similar for occupations above and below the median in analytical and interpersonal intensity.
-In contrast, substantial differences emerge for other tasks: routine cognitive (7 versus 22 percent), routine manual (11 versus 20 percent), physical (13 versus 18 percent), and contact (18 versus 12 percent).
-The absence of unconditional differences along analytical and interpersonal dimensions, despite their importance in the discrimination results below, underscores that callback levels and callback gaps need not move together.
+Across task dimensions, callback rates are similar for occupations above and below the median of analytical and interpersonal intensity.
+The corresponding differences are larger along the remaining task dimensions.
+Callback rates above versus below the median are 8 versus 22 percent for routine cognitive intensity, 10 versus 20 percent for routine manual intensity, 13 versus 18 percent for physical intensity, and 17 versus 12 percent for contact intensity.
+The absence of meaningful unconditional differences in analytical and interpersonal task intensity, despite the importance of these dimensions for the discrimination results below, illustrates that callback levels and callback gaps need not move together.

-A limitation of audit studies is that callbacks capture only the initial screening stage, and discrimination at this stage does not determine whether discrimination occurs at subsequent stages.
-However, existing evidence suggests that callback gaps likely understate later-stage disparities. \cite{lanning_opportunities_2013} embed hiring discrimination in a search model calibrated to audit data and show that such discrimination can generate wage gaps. \cite{quillian_evidence_2020} document larger majority-minority differences at the job-offer stage than at the callback stage, implying that audit studies of callbacks may provide conservative estimates of discrimination.